Warehouse Robots 101: Your Complete 2026 Guide

 Using Multi-Modal Data for Smarter Decisions

 By combining these streams, the robot gains a deeper, more contextual understanding of its task.
 Research shows that using machine learning technologies with multi-modal data helps robots adapt to complex environments and improve their picking performance.
-For instance, a robot can use vision to locate an object, force feedback to know how hard to grip it, and joint data to execute a smooth, efficient motion, all in one coordinated action.
+A robot can use vision to locate an object, force feedback to know how hard to grip it, and joint data to execute a smooth, efficient motion — all in one coordinated action.

 Training Embodied AI on Warehouse Tasks